-Onsite Borrowing Pilot
+Onsite Borrowing Program

-What is the SHARES On-Site Borrowing Program?
+What is the SHARES Onsite Borrowing Program?

 In September 2018, a small group of SHARES libraries began offering reciprocal onsite borrowing privileges to each other’s patrons as part of a year-long pilot project.
 For more than 40 years, SHARES libraries have offered reciprocal onsite access to the primary constituents of all SHARES partner institutions.
-This pilot project will explore extending those access privileges to allow for onsite borrowing.
+This pilot project extended those access privileges to allow for onsite borrowing.
 More than a third of SHARES institutions are already involved in reciprocal onsite borrowing arrangements outside of SHARES; successful models and protocols already exist.
 SHARES will build upon those efforts and adapt reciprocal onsite borrowing to the SHARES network of trusted partners.
 Contact Dennis Massie if you are interested in having your institution join the pilot project.

 - Brandeis University

 - Syracuse University